Skip to main content

 If you do not hold a trademark for the name, you can choose another username or keep your current username.
 GitHub Support cannot release the unavailable username for you.
 For more information, see "Changing your username."

-After changing your username, your previous username will be unavailable for anyone to claim for 90 days.
-Most references to your repositories under the previous username automatically change to the new username.
+After changing your username, your old username becomes available for anyone else to claim.
+Most references to your repositories under the old username automatically change to the new username.
 However, some links to your profile won't automatically redirect.

 GitHub cannot set up redirects for: